A Degree of C Ch. 03byLSEiland©

 Confused, Elise asked her to elaborate.
 She complied right away.

-"One big box held four other boxes, each smaller than the one before it.
+"One big box held three other boxes, each smaller than the one before.
 The smallest box contained a key- to what, I'm not certain at this point.
 A house is my guess."

 Elise's mouth hung open.
 "That man is unbelievable... and sickeningly romantic."